LSSTDESC/rail/docs/source/rail_stages/creation.rst

 Spectroscopic Selectors
 -----------------------

-The :py:mod:`SpectroscopicSelection` degrader applies the selection for a spectroscopic survey.
+The ``SpectroscopicSelection`` degrader applies the selection for a spectroscopic survey.
 It provides tailored catalogs that match a particular spectroscopic survey for subsequent calibration steps.
 It can also be used to generate selected mock catalogs used as realistic reference samples.
 The selection criteria are cuts on magnitudes or